krypt0nn/hyperborea/paper.md

 type LookupResponseLocal = {
     disposition: 'local',

-    result: {
     // Local client info
     client: Client,

     // Is the client available
     // Determined by the current server
     available: boolean
-    }
 };

 // Lookup client is connected to remote server type LookupResponseRemote = {
     disposition: 'remote',

-    result: {
     // Remote client info
     client: Client,

     // Client's server info
     server: Server,

     // Is the client available
     // Determined by the current server
     available: boolean
-    }
 };

 // Lookup client is not connected to local client, and current server